 Videos, when properly used, can be an incredibly useful teaching tool: They give you the opportunity to deliver course content in ways that are memorable, meaningful, and fun.
-Videos allow students to easily re-listen to the content they don’t understand, or to review material, all at their own pace.
+Videos allow students to easily re-watch and re-listen to the content they don’t understand, or to review material, all at their own pace.

 Jennifer Smith (CTE): Is Video Right for You?

 - Effective Uses of Videos in Online Classrooms

 - LinkedIn Learning course – Teaching with Technology (Kevin Kelly)